-(1) Represents the balance as of December 31, 2016 of a commitment by us to fund a portion of the development costs of this property under the GL relating to the Northside Forsyth Hospital Medical Center.
-See "Business and Properties-Descriptions of Properties in Our Portfolio-Northside Forsyth Hospital Medical Center."
-The remaining balance was fully funded as of September 30, 2017.
+(1) Represents the balance of a commitment by us to fund a portion of the development costs of this property under the GNL relating to the Northside Forsyth Hospital Medical Center.
+See "Business and Properties-Our Initial Portfolio-Northside Forsyth Hospital Medical Center".